Don't Let Me Be the Last to Know: Critical response

 "Don't Let Me Be the Last to Know" received mostly positive reviews from contemporary critics.
 Stephen Thomas Erlewine from AllMusic deemed it "sweetly sentimental" and akin to the other ballads on Oops!...
 I Did It Again, while a Rhapsody review considered them "perfectly constructed ballads".
 Stephanie McGrath of Jam! called the song "the best showcase of Spears' talents".
 A NME staff reviewer considered the track "absolutely frightening", with Tracy E. Hopkins of Barnes & Noble deeming "Don't Let Me Be the Last to Know" a "polished ballad", and praising Shania Twain for the songwriting.
-Billboard journalist Michael Paoletta noted that Spears may not have the vocal range of "colleagues Jessica Simpson and Christina Aguilera, but she does have an instantly recognizable style-and Oops!... indicates that she's developing a soulful edge and emotional depth that can't be conjured with a glass-shattering note", further commenting that this can be confirmed "on the hitworthy, Shania Twain-penned ballad 'Don't Let Me Be the Last to Know'".
+Billboard journalist Michael Paoletta, in his review for Oops!...
+I Did It Again, noted that Spears may not have the vocal range of "colleagues Jessica Simpson and Christina Aguilera, but she does have an instantly recognizable style-and Oops!... indicates that she's developing a soulful edge and emotional depth that can't be conjured with a glass-shattering note", further commenting that this can be confirmed "on the hitworthy, Shania Twain-penned ballad 'Don't Let Me Be the Last to Know'".
+Paoletta's colleague Chuck Taylor, in his single review for the song, named it Spears' "first serious bid for credibility" and that she offered a vocal performance "that's relaxed and downright sensuous compared with that of her up-tempo ditties."

 While reviewing 2011's Femme Fatale Tour, Jocelyn Vena of MTV considered the song, along with "Toxic", "old-school jams".
 Bustle's Alex Kristelis highlighted its "epic" chorus while the staff from Entertainment Weekly called it "a pretty mid tempo melody", and placed it at number 84 on their ranking of Spears' songs.
-For Pink News' Mayer Nissim, "it's not that Britney can’t do slow tracks, but her vocals don’t always have the energy to push them", citing "Don't Let Me Be the Last to Know" as an example.
+For Pink News' Mayer Nissim, "it's not that Britney can't do slow tracks, but her vocals don't always have the energy to push them", citing "Don't Let Me Be the Last to Know" as an example.
 Nicholas Hautman, from Us Weekly, concluded that "Spears showcases her soulful, unwavering vocals on this well-executed ballad".
-"Don't Let Me Be the Last to Know" was nominated at Nickelodeon Kids' Choice Awards for "Favorite Song" in 2002.
+"Don't Let Me Be the Last to Know" was nominated at the 2002 Kids' Choice Awards for Favorite Song in 2002.